chiragjn/small_bert_tf2hft/README.md

 ---
 Quick and dirty scripts to convert [released TF checkpoints](https://github.com/google-research/bert/blob/8028c0459485299fa1ae6692b2300922a3fa2bad/README.md) of 24 smaller BERT models (English only, uncased, trained with WordPiece masking) referenced in [Well-Read Students Learn Better: On the Importance of Pre-training Compact Models](https://arxiv.org/abs/1908.08962) to huggingface/transformers format.

-All converted models are available at https://huggingface.co/chiragjn
+All converted models were previously available (deleted on Dec 30, 2020) at https://huggingface.co/chiragjn

 ---